*This Q&A is up to date as of 23 October 2018

 Who decides when the transfer window closes?

-Each league and association has some limited scope for setting the deadline, but ultimately FIFA sets the parameters and if a competition fell too far outside of them, they would leave themselves open to sanction.
+Each league and association has some limited scope for setting the deadline, as shown by the Premier League.
+Ultimately FIFA sets the parameters and if a competition fell too far outside of them, they would leave themselves open to sanction.

-The window in England normally closes at 11pm on the final day of each of the summer and winter periods – 31 August and 31 January respectively.
-If this is a weekend or a bank holiday, there is flexibility to go into the next working day, which is normally until 5pm
+Previously, the window in England normally traditionally closed at 11pm on the final day of each of the summer and winter periods - 31 August and 31 January respectively.
+If this took place on a weekend or a bank holiday, there was flexibility to go into the next working day, which was normally until 5pm.

 Why are there different transfer window dates across Europe?